Iretha/design-patterns/src/com/smdev/behavioral/strategy/README.md

 ---

 The Strategy Design Pattern is also knows as "Policy" Design Pattern.
-Uses "Composition over Inheritance" Principle.
+If you have ever used dependency injection (DI), then you also have used Strategy Design Pattern.
+It uses "Composition over Inheritance" principle and decouples client from the concrete implementation of the algorithm.

 ## What problems does it solve?
 Why to use it?
 1).
 When you want to separate the behavior (the algorithm) from it's host class.